Pros / It performed very well in our audio quality tests.

 Verdict / The Sangean MMR-88 is one of the best crank radios because it has excellent reception, audio quality and emergency features.

 The Sangean MMR-88 is one of the most reliable crank radios if you want to receive weather alerts when you camp or the power's out.
 The hand crank is efficient, and the battery has one of the quickest charge times of the radio models we tested.
 In addition, its audio quality is among the best for a weather radio, and its reception quality scores are above average for our test group.
 It also comes with important emergency-preparedness features like a water-resistant casing, a Morse code beacon and a siren.
-For these reasons, the Sangean MMR-88 earns our Top Ten Reviews Bronze Award for best crank radio.

 The MMR-88 generated an average of six minutes of battery life when we turned the crank for two minutes – this is the third-best time in our test group and several minutes above average.
 In this test, we drained the battery completely before cranking the handle, and we played the radio at its maximum volume until the battery died again.
 While this Sangean model’s six-minute result is far behind the 13 minutes of battery life the best crank radio produced, it proves it is among the most efficient.
 You can also charge the radio using its solar panel, a USB connection with your computer, a wall plug and a car charger.